perezjoan/CDPC---ICCSA-2024-Protocol/README.md

     *1.3 Evaluate number of dwellings for NA buildings with dwellings*

 - **Road continuity**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas)
 The aim of this section is to analyze road continuity, including notable local connectivity averages related to global connectivity averages.
-The work on this section is put on hold.
+The work on this section is put on hold, but a light version of this protocol has been implemented in the first step of the light protocol discussed below.

-- **Dwellings - Population - Catchment areas / Light protocol version**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Road%20continuity%20-%20Dwellings%20-%20Population%20-%20Catchment%20area%20(light%20protocol))
+- **Road continuity - Dwellings - Population - Catchment areas / Light protocol version**: [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Road%20continuity%20-%20Dwellings%20-%20Population%20-%20Catchment%20area%20(light%20protocol))
-This section is a light protocol version of Dwellings - Population - Catchment areas [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas) As compared to the main version (under developement), the light light version protocol does not implement configurational analysis, spatial lags for the morphometry indicators, test of complete spatial randomness (CSR), zero-truncated Poisson or negative binomial regressions for the dwelling estimations, use of disaggregated census data or network distance for the catchment areas. the light version is divided into four simple steps :
+This section is a light protocol version of Dwellings - Population - Catchment areas [Link to Section](https://github.com/perezjoan/emc2-WP2/tree/main/Dwellings%20-%20Population%20-%20Catchment%20areas) As compared to the main version (under developement), the light light version protocol does not implement configurational analysis, spatial lags for the morphometry indicators, test of complete spatial randomness (CSR), zero-truncated Poisson or negative binomial regressions for the dwelling estimations, use of disaggregated census data or network distance for the catchment areas.

+The light version is divided into four simple steps :

   *1. The identification of main streets - R Script* Using the outputs of the Morpheo QGIS plugin ( gpkg with ways + places, Lagesse, 2015), this code produces three new indicators at the morpheo segment level : CONN_LocSum : Total Connexity for each Morpheo road segment ; CONN_LocAvg : Total Connexity Weighted by number of intersecting segments ; CONN_LocRel : Morpheo Connexity Weighted

   *2. morphometry on buildings – Python script*

-  *3. evaluation of the number of dwellings within inhabited buildings – R Script* *4. projecting population potential to main streets – R Script* *Appendix. thematic maps – Python script*
+  *3. evaluation of the number of dwellings within inhabited buildings – R Script*

+  *4. projecting population potential to main streets – R Script*

+  *Appendix. thematic maps – Python script*

 A sample data that contains information on several municipalities, buildings, and roads in both southern and northern France is associated with this section.
 This sample data can be downloaded from [Zenodo](xx).
 The sample data enables the execution of all algorithms mentioned above.
 Additionally, it contains the results of each section, thus allowing to run the algorithms independently.